dismantl/CaseHarvester/README.md

 More make targets (such as deploying a specific stack or generating documentation) can be found by looking in the [`Makefile`](Makefile).

 # Usage
-The default deployment of Case Harvester sets up the scraper and parser to automatically run when new case numbers are submitted by the spider.
-The spider can be run from any workstation, though for convenience it is usually run on an EC2 instance since the search process can take a long time.

-Run the spider by specifying a search time range and county:
+You can manually run the spider (or other components) on the command line by specifying a search time range and county:
 ```
 ./src/case_harvester.py spider --start-date 1/1/2000 --end-date 12/31/2000 --county 'BALTIMORE CITY'
 ```